 They enjoy helping people, and part of their reward is seeing the beneficial results of their work.
 Their heart is in it, not just their hands.

-Which massage therapist would not feel fulfilled and happy seeing a client’s radiant face after a session and hearing a comment like: “This was one of the best sessions of my life.
+Which therapist would not feel fulfilled and happy seeing a client’s radiant face after a session and hearing a comment like: “This was one of the best sessions of my life.
 I feel like I have a new body.”

-Massage therapy and attachment to the results of your work
+Thai Massage therapy and attachment to the results of your work

 - How much does it affect chronic conditions?

-- How long lasting are the effects?
+- How long-lasting are the effects?

 - Does it really help significantly or is the client just feeling better for a short while?

-- How do you measure all these things?
+How do you measure all these things?

-- And how attached can or should you become to the results of your massage therapy?
+And how attached can or should you become to the results of your massage therapy?

-Results in massage therapy can differ greatly
+Results in Thai Massage therapy can vary greatly

 Sometimes you work on a client, and you don’t do anything different – just your usual good job.
 And that client is blown away with your session and ends up in massage heaven and tells you so.